saperly

 Campaign status

-10DLC is primarily a dashboard + webhook flow today
+10DLC is a dashboard flow with automatic status updates

 • Messaging — SMS sends; consent is enforced on every outbound message.